daostack/access_control/docs/blog-post.md

 Take a look at the full example [here](https://github.com/daostack/access_control/tree/master/contracts/examples/Company.sol).

-## Its ERC165 compatible
+## Its ERC165 compatible (interface id: 0x0b74c80f)
 Making `Protected` ERC165 compatible means that clients (both contracts and DApps) can programmatically check if a contract is `Protected`.

 ## We made an EIP
 Looking at the Ethereum ecosystem we see a lot of standards that emerge and makes developing DApps efficient and easy.
-When talking about access control, we have some attempts to standardize various small aspects of like [`Ownable`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/ownership/Ownable.sol), [`ERC1261`](https://github.com/ethereum/EIPs/issues/1261) etc. We believe we can do much better and standardize up to 95% of the use cases under a single interface specification.
+When talking about access control, we have some attempts to standardize various small aspects of like [`Ownable`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/ownership/Ownable.sol) for having an account with privelaged capabilities and [`ERC1261`](https://github.com/ethereum/EIPs/issues/1261) for managing membership in an organization.
+We believe we can do much better and standardize most of the use cases under a single interface specification.
 This will allow much greater flexibility, interoperability and standard tooling support.

-Take a look at the specification [here](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-TBD.md).
+Take a look at the specification & discussion [here](https://github.com/ethereum/EIPs/issues/TBD).

 ## Future directions

 There are many things we can improve in the future:

-1. User Groups — The ability to grant/assign/revoke keys to collections of accounts with a
+1. User Groups — The ability to grant/assign/revoke keys to collections of accounts with a single method call.
 2. Contract as a service — Implementing a singleton contract that globally manages locks & keys for all contracts will allow contracts to share locks for a method and interact in more sophisticated ways.
 3. The ability to programatically know what are the lock conditions for a method and check if an account is able to access it.